Temps in low 50s Saturday — when to expect cool-off, wintry mix

-CLEVELAND (WJW) – We had a beautiful December day!
-Temperatures will continue to fall into the 40s and 30s tonight.

-Chilly, but not as cold as the past few nights.
-Clouds will continue to build into the area tonight and tomorrow.
+CLEVELAND (WJW) – Good morning!
+Your weekend will start with a breezy and mild setting.

-Saturday will be mild, temperatures back in the low to mid 50s.
-Mostly cloudy with a few breaks of sun during the day but dry!
+Saturday temperatures climb back to the mid-50s.
+Mostly cloudy with a few breaks of sun during the day then showers move in tonight.

 Rain coverage will drop in the afternoon and become more spotty during the Cleveland Browns game.
 You’ll probably still want the rain gear.
 Temperatures will remain in the mid-40s.